-Here is how to create your own blog online in 2018.
+Here is how to make a Website online in 2018.
 Mark this, you do not even need programming knowledge to do it by yourself.
-This 2018 step by step guide will assist you to start your own blog, without having to learn HTML or waste your time reading long, boring tutorials.
-As proof of time worth, over 2,000 people have already setup blogs using this guide!
+This 2018 step by step guide will assist you to start a Website, without having to learn coding or waste your time reading long, boring tutorials.
+As proof of time worth, over 1,000 people have already setup running websites with this free guide!

 Advice :Should you get stuck, send an email here and someone will help you out.

-… And once you’ve set up your blog, I’ve additional guides for getting more visitors to your blog as well as making it profitable.
-So follow this 15 minute guide to the end.
+… And once you’ve set up your website, we’ve additional guides (for free) that will get you more visitors to your website as well as making money with it.
+Just follow this simple 20 minute guide to the end.

-Ready to create your blog today?
-Let’s get started…
+Ready to start making your website today?
+Then let’s get started…

 - Choose your blogging platform